h4x3rotab/dstack-teekit/README.md

 # tee-channels

-This repository implements RA-HTTPS and RA-WSS, a set of protocols for connecting to Secure Enclaves and Trusted Execution Environments.
+This repository implements a protocol for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections terminating inside Intel TDX/SGX enclaves, for end-to-end TEE verification in the browser.

 ## Background

-By default, web pages have no way of verifying they are connected to a TEE, because browsers don't expose certificate information that proves a connection terminates inside the enclave.
-This breaks security and privacy properties of TEEs, since proxies like Cloudflare can trivially see and modify traffic that goes through them.
+Trusted execution environments make it possible to build private, verifiable web services, but web pages cannot verify they are connected to a TEE, because browsers don't expose certificate information that proves a connection terminates inside the secured environment.
+This means proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can insert their own TLS proxies to break confidentiality.

-To work around this, TEE application hosts typically insert a proxy in front of the TEE that verifies the connection into the enclave, but this just moves trust assumptions to the proxy instead.
+To work around this, some TEE application hosts use their own proxy in front of the TEE to verify the connection, but this requires users to trust the proxy and makes setting up an application harder.
+Or, hosts can use certificate log monitoring to ensure HTTPS certificates for a hostname are only issued to the TEE's internal public keys, but monitoring happens out-of-band and does not protect the connection between the user and the TEE.

-This repository provides a library that web pages can use to establish a secure channel into Intel TDX/SGX, that authenticates the TEE and ensures it's running up-to-date firmware, entirely from within the browser.
-This makes it possible to build browser applications that connect to a verifiable, privacy-preserving backend.
+Applications using encrypted TEE channels can just use public certificate authorities and proxies like Let's Encrypt and Cloudflare, and retain the guarantee that users are directly connecting to the TEE.

-## Components
+## Features

-- tee-channels-tunnel: Establishes encrypted channels into TEEs.
+- tee-channels-tunnel:
   - Encrypted HTTP requests via a `fetch`-compatible API
   - Encrypted WebSockets via a `WebSocket`-compatible API
   - ServiceWorker for upgrading HTTP requests from a browser page to use the encrypted channel
+- tee-channels-qvl:
-- tee-channels-qvl: WebCrypto-based SGX/TDX quote verification library
+  - WebCrypto-based SGX/TDX quote verification library
-  - Validates the full chain of trust from the root CA, down to report binding
+  - Validates the full chain of trust from the root CA, down to binding the public key of the encrypted channel in `report_data`
-  - Includes embedded CRL/TCB validation that can be used from your browser
+  - Includes CRL/TCB validation that can be (mostly) used from your browser
 - tee-channels-demo:
   - A [demo application](https://tee-channels.vercel.app/) that supports
     HTTPS and WSS requests over the encrypted channel, both with and without